AliSoftware/OHAttributedLabel/README.md

 # Sample code & Other documentation

-There is no explicit documentation of the class yet sorry (never had time to write one), but
+There is no explicit docset or documentation of the class yet sorry (never had time to write one), but

 * The method names should be self-explanatory (hopefully) as I respect the standard ObjC naming conventions.
 * There are doxygen/javadoc-like documentation in the headers that should also help you describe the methods

-Also **see the "AttributedLabel Example" sample project** which tries to demonstrate quite every standard usage of this class — including text alignment, dynamically changing the style of a range of text, adding custom links, catching the touch on links to change the default behavior, and customizing the appearance/color of links.
+* The provided example should also demonstrate quite every typical usages — including justifying the text, dynamically changing the style/attributes of a range of text, adding custom links, make special links with a custom behavior (like catching @mention and #hashtags), and customizing the appearance/color of links.

+# Projects that use this class

+Here is a non-exhaustive list of [the projects that use this class](https://github.com/AliSoftware/OHAttributedLabel/wiki/They-use-this-class) (for those who told me about it)
+Feel free to contact me if you use this class so we can cross-reference our projects and quote your app in this dedicated wiki page!